mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 - The data type should represent the model.
 - Data types acts as constraints.
 A proper date type should be chosen to enforce integrity in the database.
-E.g. an integer can not be stored in a `VARCHAR`, and a character string can not be stored in an `INT`.
+E.g. an integer cannot be stored in a `VARCHAR`, and a character string can not be stored in an `INT`.
 - The size of the data type is important.
 If an attribute can vary between 0 and 100, a `TINYINT` should be used over `INT`, as `TINYINT` only needs 1 byte whereas `INT` requires 4 bytes.
 The smallest data type that suits our needs, in the long run, should be used.
 - `FLOAT` and `REAL` are only approximate.
-If a value has to be represented with preciseness then a exact numeric type should be used.
+If a value has to be represented with preciseness then, an exact numeric type should be used.
 - When `CHAR(X)` is used, it will always use a storage of X characters, even if less characters are specified.
 While this may take more space than a `VARCHAR(20)`, it makes updates faster.
 - When `VARCHAR(Y)` is used, it will use less storage than `CHAR(Y)`, because `VARCHAR` only stores